 The course constitutes the second part of the University of Oxford's master's programme in psychodynamic practice, which is accredited by the Universities Psychotherapy and Counselling Association (UPCA).
-If you complete the full master's programme (the MSt in Psychodynamic Practice) and the necessary clinical hours you will be eligible for professional accreditation via the UPCA with the UK Council for Psychotherapy (UKCP) as a psychotherapeutic counsellor.
-In addition, those who wish to may apply individually to the British Association for Counselling and Psychotherapy (BACP).
+If you complete the full master's programme and the necessary clinical hours you will be eligible for professional accreditation via the UPCA with the UK Council for Psychotherapy (UKCP) as a psychotherapeutic counsellor.
+In addition, those who wish to may apply individually to become an accredited member of the British Association for Counselling and Psychotherapy (BACP).

 From the PGDip course you may apply to continue on to the final part of the programme, the MSt in Psychodynamic Practice, for further supervised research and clinical tuition.

-The course runs one evening a week over six terms at the Department for Continuing Education and consists of:
+The PGDip runs one evening a week over six terms at the Department for Continuing Education and consists of:

 - term-time weekly lecture/application sessions, clinical seminars and experiential groups;

 - two tutorials per term with an academic tutor, and one tutorial per term with a clinical tutor;

 - four Saturday workshops.